glutanimate/spotify_playlist_exporter/README.md

 **The playlist export is taking very long to complete**

 `spotify_playlist_exporter` fetches the track data for each item separately.
 This might take a while with larger playlists.

+###Notice

+This product uses a Spotify API but is not endorsed, certified or otherwise approved in any way by Spotify.
+Spotify is the registered trademark of the Spotify Group.

+###Alternatives

+- [spotify-export](https://github.com/jlund/spotify-export) by jlund - very similar utility; coded in Ruby; caches playlist data in a database to accelerate frequent backups

+- [Spotify Playlist Extractor](https://chrome.google.com/webstore/detail/spotify-playlist-extracto/onglffcjldphmpfnpdfmngfenhmjlnnn) by Julian Xhokaxhiu - Chrome extension that exports Spotify playlists to JSON/M3U.
+Did not work for me but it might work on your system.